Same-sex marriage law in the United States by state: Colorado

 (b) It is only between one man and one woman.

 (2) Notwithstanding the provisions of section 14-2-112, any marriage contracted within or outside this state that does not satisfy paragraph (b) of subsection (1) of this section shall not be recognized as valid in this state.

+On March 25, 2025, the Colorado legislature passed SB25-014 "Protecting the Freedom to Marry," which gave effect to the November 2024 referendum deleting the same-sex marriage ban from the state constitution, by deleting all previous statutes banning same-sex marriage and replacing the definition of marriage with the following:

+14-15-103.
+Definitions.
+As used in ARTICLE 15, unless the context otherwise requires: (4) "Marriage" means the legally recognized union of TWO INDIVIDUALS AS PARTNERS IN A PERSONAL RELATIONSHIP.